zigpy/zigpy-znp/TOOLS.md

 1.2 to a zzh! without re-joining any devices.
 The backup format is human-readable and fully documented so you can fill out the appropriate information by hand to form a network if you are migrating from a non-Texas Instruments device.

-*Note: network backups are a recent addition and while they have been tested on numerous devices with various network configurations, they use low-level operations and may have bugs.*

 ### NVRAM backup
 In contrast to the high-level coordinator backup described above, an exhaustive, low-level